bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 While working on our content, we like to examine the result.
 To generate an immediate local preview, we run Hugo in server mode.
 {.p-first} <!--more-->

-The following short tutorial assumes, that you have opened a terminal and are in your project root containing a copy of this documentation project.
+The following short tutorial assumes, that you have opened a terminal and are either in the folder {$exampleSite} subfolder of your local theme copy or the project root of this documentation project.

 ## Hugo’s server mode